ellioman/Indirect-Rendering-With-Compute-Shaders/README.md

 ## Features

 - Quasirandom squences to place the instances
-- Use compute buffers and compute shaders
 - Draw things using Graphics.DrawMeshInstancedIndirect
 - GPU Sorting with Bitonic sorting
-- Compute shader: Frustum culling
+- Compute shader: Frustum and shadow caster culling
 - Compute shader: Occlusion culling with HierarchicalZBuffer
 - Compute shader: LOD objects using the distance from camera to object
-- Extending camera frustum towards light to include shadow casting objects
-- Use LOD02 mesh for all shadows
+- Simple shadow mode: Only use one mesh for each instance type to lower setpass calls

 ## Project Setup
 - "_Example.cs" script on the "Example" game object: